nayakhilesh/jekyll-now/_posts/2017-6-2-BigQuery.md

         - Columnar storage (BQ does this)
         - Parallel disk IO
             - Traditional OLAP does this using proprietary hardware / specialized storage units which may also get expensive
-            - BQ does this by using Google's datacenter infrastructure as a part of GCP
+            - BQ does this by using Google's datacenter infrastructure as a part of GCP - the query is sent to a tree of (potentially 1000s of) machines that co-ordinate and do the work (in parallel) and then collect the results and return to the client

 ## Getting data into BQ: